I

 - Exercise wise judgment and be aware of your surroundings

-o adequate safety checks before you ride to ensure everything is working properly - W
+- Do adequate safety checks before you ride to ensure everything is working properly

-ear protective clothing that covers your body, including appropriate reflective clothing that increases visibility. - D
+- Wear protective clothing that covers your body, including appropriate reflective clothing that increases visibility.

 Begin Your Motorcycle Accident Case with a Free Consultation Today